PUPPY SOCIALIZATION: OVERVIEW

-While two- to four-month-old puppies are at the prime age for socialization, their ability to soak up new experiences doesn’t shut off like a faucet once they pass that landmark.
+While three-to-fourteen-week-old puppies are at the prime age for socialization, their ability to soak up new experiences doesn’t shut off like a faucet once they pass that landmark.

 “Probably the most critical factor to me is, don’t stop after puppy class,” Silvani says.
 “Continue on in the first year” – especially into adolescence, when percolating hormones can create new behavioral challenges.
 “It’s going to benefit the dog for the rest of his life.”